Signpainter by Norman Rockwell

 Artist Crandall did nine Post covers of pretty girls or handsome couples.
 I love the thirties hairstyles and fashions here.
 Crandall was known for painting romantic ladies…along with pin-ups too risqué for the likes of The Saturday Evening Post.

-Older Woman Casing Cupid by J.C.
+Chasing Cupid by J.C.
 Leyendecker

-When it came to romance in the 19th century, men did all the pursuing.
+When it came to romance in the 19th and early 20th century, men did all the pursuing.
 A “loophole” was Leap Year, when ladies were supposedly permitted to propose to a man.
 So watch out, Cupid!
 This lady (I’ll kindly refrain from calling her a spinster) is on a mission.
 This crazy 1908 cover was by J.C.
 Leyendecker.